-We understand these are extraordinary times, and we want to make it as worry-free and easy as possible for you to plan your next trip!
-In this spirit, we have have reduced our deposit on multi-day trips to $100 per person.
+We understand these continue to be extraordinary times, and we want to make it as worry-free and easy as possible for you to plan your next trip!
+In this spirit, we have permanently reduced our deposit on multi-day trips to $250 per person (previously $500).
 The balance is due 60 days before the trip.
 Once the final payment has been made normal terms and conditions apply.
-(Any trip that includes the Inca Trail has a $300 deposit, Phantom Ranch $500 deposits and private groups of 10 or more in Patagonia have 30% deposits).
+(Any trip that includes the Inca Trail has a $300 deposit and Phantom Ranch has $500 deposits).

-- Use of face masks to cover nose and mouth required at all times in company vehicles.
-(This still applies for guests who have received the COVID-19 vaccine.)
+- Use of face masks to cover nose and mouth are optional at all times in company vehicles and public transportation.

-- Trips outside the USA may have different group sizes and transportation protocols due to a destination’s regional laws and/or current rules.
+- International trips outside the USA may have different group sizes, transportation protocols and general COVID-19 policies due to a destination’s regional laws and/or current rules.